BahajAdil/TempTorchKGE/README.md

 The files main_x.py contain different examples of different models training and evaluation.

+# Citation
+If you find this library useful in your research you can site the following papers:

     @article{fettach2024jobedkg,
       title={JobEdKG: An uncertain knowledge graph-based approach for recommending online courses and predicting in-demand skills based on career choices}, author={Fettach, Yousra and Bahaj, Adil and Ghogho, Mounir},